 There are underground and overhead utility facilities located within the project limits.
-The contractor shall coordinate their construction activities with a call to Diggers Hotline and/or a direct call to the utilities that have facilities in the area.
+Utility adjustments are not required for this construction project.
+Coordinate construction activities with a call to Digger's Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
+Use caution to ensure the integrity of underground and overhead facilities.